Fund firms wrestle with "star manager" syndrome

 They can leave.

-Woodford, widely feted for a defensive stock-picking style that made money throughout the financial crisis, is responsible for running around 30 billion pounds of assets, out of the firm's 70 billion total.
+Woodford, widely feted for a defensive stock-picking style that made money throughout the financial crisis, is responsible for running around 30 billion pounds ($48.5 billion) of assets, out of the firm's 70 billion total.

 His 25-year career made him one of the best known money managers among Britain's private investors.
 Yet for the fund firms who employ such individuals, there are clear risks of becoming over-dependent on their presence.